 These squash can be found at farmer's markets, CSA farms, specialty grocery stores, and in many backyard gardens.
 This uniquely shaped fruit is delicious and a recipe is included at the bottom of this article.

 Fruit or Vegetable?

 The name squash came from the Massachuset Indian "askutasquash" meaning "eaten raw."
-While we think of eating most any squash cooked, the Massachuset Indians must have eaten this family of vegetables raw!
+While we think of eating most any squash cooked, the Massachuset Indians must have eaten this family of vegetables raw.
 Patty pan is in the summer squash family which means it is among those squash that are eaten and cooked.
-The winter squash family is made of up gords, pumpkins, and other rough-skinned squash that sometimes is used for decoration instead of food.
-I think you would agree the most popular winter squash in America is the pumpkin.
+The winter squash family is made of up gourds, pumpkins, and other rough-skinned squash that sometimes is used for decoration instead of food.
+The most popular winter squash in America is the pumpkin.

 Patty Pan squash is grown mostly in the Western Hemisphere as it needs long hot days to grow.
 But it's growing cycle is not long.
-The squash I planted took 45 days from seed in the ground to veggie on the vine.
+It should take around 45 days from seed in the ground to veggie on the vine.
 They are planted in a mound with 3-5 seeds in each mound.
 You can choose to thin them when they emerge or you can keep no more than 3 in each mound as the plants get medium to large in size spreading upright and outward.

 Most varieties of squash need to be picked soon after they ripen as the skin hardens quickly or the vegetable grows to an unwieldy size with large seeds inside the plant.
 This type of summer squash needs only a little bit of cooking and are very good for pickling.
 Many gourmet chefs use the squash blossom as food or for decoration.
 It is beautiful!